imagingbook/imagej1-plugins-ide-setup/README.md

 ## Setup
 Clone this repository.
 It contains separate folders ``project-eclipse/``, ``project-intellij/`` and ``project-netbeans``, each containing a self-contained project for Eclipse, IntelliJ and NetBeans, respectively.
-Choose whichever you want to use and delete (or keep) the other.
+Choose whichever you want to use and delete (or keep) the others.

 ### Eclipse:
 Start the **Eclipse Java IDE** and use ``Open Projects from File System...`` to navigate to the ``project-eclipse/`` folder.